Mirantis/virtlet/docs/volumes.md

           "Name": "vol2"
         }
       ]
+    kubernetes.io/target-runtime: virtlet
 spec:
+  affinity:
+    nodeAffinity:
+      requiredDuringSchedulingIgnoredDuringExecution:
+        nodeSelectorTerms:
+        - matchExpressions:
+          - key: extraRuntime
+            operator: In
+            values:
+            - virtlet
   containers:
     - name: test-vm
       image: download.cirros-cloud.net/0.3.4/cirros-0.3.4-x86_64-disk.img
 ```

 According to this definition will be created VM-POD with VM with 2 equal volumes, attached, which can be found in "volumes" pool under `<domain-uuid>-vol1` and `<domain-uuid>-vol2`
 Boot image is exposed to the guest OS under **vda** device.
-Additional volume disks are exposed in the alphabet order starting from b, so vol1 will be vdb and vol2 - vdc
+Additional volume disks are exposed on typical linux system in the alphabet order starting from b, so vol1 will be vdb and vol2 - vdc, but please reffer to third of caveats listed on the top of this document.

 On pod remove expected all volumes and snapshot related to VM should be removed.

 ## Persistent Storage

 ### Flexvolume libvirt driver

 FlexVolume libvirt driver for virtlet supports attaching to VM of Ceph RBD block devices from cluster with cephx auth enabled.